MiLandry/haskell_demos/README.md

 If you do not have haskell (ghci) installed, then go get it.

 Also, I found that the only thing I was able to get going was haskell repl in sublime, it involved installing sublime REPL package and then it would work, but then it would not and I would install something like sublime-haskell plugin and then it would show up.

+## Compiling
+GHC can compile haskell.hs files into executable programs if they contain a main function.

+get into shell (not ghc)
+`ghc --make compileme`
+then execute
+`compileme`